d-debarros/d-debarros-github.io/about.markdown

 ### Howzit 👋
 ## Where I'm from

-I was born and raised in Johannesburg to Portuguese parents
+I was raised in Johannesburg